-Acceptance of Recipients
+Acceptance of Beneficiaries

-Providers are not required to accept every recipient requesting service.
-When a provider does accept a recipient, the provider cannot choose which services will be provided.
-The same services must be offered to a Medicaid recipient as those offered to individuals not receiving Medicaid, provided the services are reimbursable by the Medicaid Program.
-Providers must treat Medicaid recipients equally in terms of scope, quality, duration and method of delivery of services (unless specifically limited by regulation).
+Providers are not required to accept every beneficiary requesting service.
+When a provider does accept a beneficiary, the provider cannot choose which services will be provided.
+Providers must treat Medicaid beneficiaries equally in terms of scope, quality, duration and method of delivery of services (unless specifically limited by regulation).
+The same services must be offered to a Medicaid beneficiary as those offered to individuals not receiving Medicaid, provided the services are reimbursable by the Medicaid program.